This is a quick guide outlining how much uranium is left in the world on land and in oceans.

-- Uranium can be mined on land, but trace amounts of uranium can also be found in seawater.
-The concentration of uranium is far lower than what is found in ores on land
+Uranium can be mined on land, but trace amounts of uranium can also be found in seawater.
+The concentration of uranium in the ocean is far lower than what is found in ores on land

-- But, if technology in the future can extract uranium in a cost effective and feasible way from seawater, then recoverable uranium resource estimates could increase
+But, if technology in the future can extract uranium in a cost effective and feasible way from seawater, then recoverable uranium resource estimates could increase significantly

-- Using conventional reactors, some estimates say uranium in the ocean could las the human race another 5700 years
+Using conventional reactors, some estimates say uranium in the ocean could last the human race another 5700 years

-- Fast breeder reactors could extend the use of uranium by 300,000 years, or a factor of 60 (although complexity and cost could be a problem with these reactors)
+Fuel Recycling Fast Breeder Reactors could extend the use of uranium by 300,000 years, or a factor of 60 (although complexity and cost could be a problem with these reactors)

-- There are other factors at play that could additionally increase the uranium resources available or reduce the needs or uranium
+There are other factors at play that could additionally increase the uranium resources available, or help us use uranium more efficiently